awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-custom-domain-tls-version.md

 | DES\-CBC3\-SHA  | ♦ |  |
 | RC4\-MD5 |  |  |

-## Supported SSL/TLS Protocols and Ciphers for Regional, Private, and WebSocket API Endpoints in API Gateway<a name="apigateway-custom-domain-tls-version-regional-and-websocket"></a>
+## Supported SSL/TLS protocols and ciphers for regional, private, and WebSocket API endpoints in API Gateway<a name="apigateway-custom-domain-tls-version-regional-and-websocket"></a>

 The following table describes the security policies that can be specified for Regional, private, and WebSocket API endpoints\.